jejacks0n/teaspoon/README.md

 rabl, etc. for your fixtures.

 If you want a more visual experience you can browse to the specs in the browser, or use the rake task to run them on the command line.
-By default Teabag uses PhantomJS to run your specs headless via the console.
-This turned out really well, so we encourage checking Teabag out just for that.
+Teabag uses PhantomJS to run your specs headless via the console.

 ### Browser